 We are working hard to protect and improve the environment we touch.
 Crossrail and Network Rail have undertaken work using the DEFRA biodiversity accounting methodology to determine the value of habitats lost and created.
 Habitats that can be included in site restoration have been identified in the central section and these are being continually reviewed as work progresses and it becomes clearer what land will be retained as part of the operational railway.
 A multidisciplinary working group has been set up internally to maximise the opportunities for biodiversity enhancement.
 An example of restoration that resulted in improved biodiversity value is the Ham and Wick worksite in east London.
 This site was used to support tunnelling operations and was originally intended to be returned as car park for local residents.
 In consultation with the local community, a planting scheme of trees and shrubs has been implemented around the car park boundary, enhancing the site for future use.

-Excavated material from Crossrail’s tunnels and stations being used to create RSPB nature reserve at Wallasea Island, Essex
+Excavated material from Crossrail’s tunnels and stations was used to create RSPB nature reserve at Wallasea Island, Essex

 1528 shipments have delivered 3 million tonnes of excavated material